 8. Pets In Travel Trailers

 Over 60% of all RVers travel with their pets.
 More than 90% of them are dog owners.
-You’ll also learn that the number one noise complaint from campground guests come from overly vocal dogs.
+You’ll also learn that the number one noise complaint from campground guests comes from overly vocal dogs.
 The best way to make sure your dog doesn’t cut your vacation short is to know the campgrounds’ dog etiquette rules.

 First and foremost, every guest should be familiar with the individual campground’s general rules.
 Many of the rules are shared, but each one has unique guidelines you need to know.